lip6/coriolis/documentation/UsersGuide/UsersGuide.rst

 A script could be run directly in text mode from the command line or through the graphical interface (see `Python Scripts in Cgt`_).

-Asides for this requirement, the python script can contains anything valid in |Python|, so don't hesitate to use any package or extention.
+Asides for this requirement, the python script can contain anything valid in |Python|, so don't hesitate to use any package or extention.

 Small example of Python/Stratus script: ::